loresiensis/Data-analysis-and-NLP/README.md

-# nlp
+# data-analysis-nlp
-Machine Learning for NLP
+Machine Learning for Data Analysis and NLP